RenatoUtsch/poly-nvd3/README.md

 </script>
 ```

-The `customize` function will be called after creating the chart model and
+The `customize` function will be called inside the `nv.addGraph` function, after
-before calling `nv.utils.windowResize`, inside the `nv.addGraph` function.
+creating the chart model and before setting up the chart resize method
+(Poly-NVD3 uses [Resizer](https://github.com/alefwmm/Resizer), which is better
-Poly-NVD3 takes care of setting up the responsive chart with the data
+than nv.utils.windowResize).
+Poly-NVD3 takes care of setting up the responsive
-you specified and lets you configure the chart the way you want.
+chart with the data you specified and lets you configure the chart the way you
+want.

 You can also change configurations before and after the chart is resized, by
 implementing the `beforeResize` and `afterResize` functions, respectively.
 For